 Why did you come to Western for your graduate degree?

-The collaborative program in Migration and Ethnic Relations, along with my supervisor Dr. Stephanie Bangarth.
+The specialization in Migration and Ethnic Relations, along with my supervisor Dr. Stephanie Bangarth.

 Where’s your favourite place on campus to work/study/research?
 Why?